MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/securing-privileged-access/securing-privileged-access.md

 ![Table showing attack and defense columns](../media/securing-privileged-access/PAW_LP_Fig5.JPG)

 ## Security privileged access roadmap
-The roadmap is designed to maximize the use of technologies that you may already be deployed, take advantage of key current and upcoming security technologies, and integrate any 3rd party security tools you may already have deployed.
+The roadmap is designed to maximize the use of technologies that you already have deployed, take advantage of key current and upcoming security technologies, and integrate any 3rd party security tools you may already have deployed.

 The roadmap of Microsoft recommendations is broken into 3 stages: